yuanzx33033/zixuan/_pages/prospective.md

 ## Research Assistant or Intern
 ----------

-For HKUST (GZ) students: feel free to drop me an email or stop by my office.
+For HKUST students: feel free to drop me an email or stop by my office.

 For other students: please attach your CV to your email, and demonstrate clearly your research interests & how you can collaborate with me.